PauseAI/pauseai-website/src/posts/proposal.md

 ## Long term policy

 At the time of writing, training a GPT-3 sized model costs millions of dollars.
+This makes it very difficult for individuals to train such models, and this makes it easier to enforce the ban on training.
 However, the cost of training a model is decreasing exponentially.
-New dedicated hardware, and more efficient training algorithms rapidly decrease the cost of training.
+Hardware improvements and more efficient training algorithms rapidly decrease the cost of training.

-There will come a point where potentially superintelligent AI models can be trained for a few thousand dollars or less.
+There will come a point where potentially superintelligent AI models can be trained for a few thousand dollars or less, perhaps even on consumer hardware.

-This
+We need to be prepared for this.
+We should consider the following policies:

+- **Limit publication of training algorithms**.
+Sometimes a new algorithm is published that makes training much more efficient.
+The Transformer method, for example, has been the revolutionary algorithm that made virtually all recent progress in AI possible.
+These types of capability jumps mean that existential risks
+- **Limit compute**.
+If hardware becomes available that can be easily used to train a superintelligence, we should treat that technology as a potential weapon of mass destruction.